FHOOEAIST/geofiles/README.md

 | xyzrgb_dragon  | 125066   | 9283.49  | 13455.47 | 59107.69 | 12234.45 | 9283.57       | 11990.17 | 9039.29       | 11990.32 | 9039.44       | 58735.04 | 41041.19      | 55643.19 | 37949.77       | 92555.01 | 94019.69  |
 **Note:** Sizes are in KiloByte (KB)

 **Note 2:** Some results are below the baseline.
-There are different reasons for this:
-- **GeoOFF** and **GeoPLY** are for example smaller compared to the input OBJ file's, because of the missing line prefix.
+GeoOFF and GeoPLY are for example smaller compared to the input OBJ file's, because of the missing line prefix.
 While vertices and faces are marked with `v` and `f` in OBJ, this prefix is implicitly given by the ordering and the number of elements in the two mentioned file formats (and their base formats `OFF` and `PLY`).
 The line prefix results in a comparable high overhead, when it comes to files with thousands of lines.
-- In some examples (e.g. horse.obj) the size difference can be lead back to the number of decimal places.
-While the input file uses 17 decimal places for local coordinates, our framework uses a maximum of 13 decimal places for geo-referenced coordinates.

 ## Getting started